ali-mohebi/JsonResponseParser/README.md

 ```

-in request's listener add following code like:
+in request's listener like bellow:

 ```
 JsonObjectRequest request = new JsonObjectRequest(Request.Method.GET, url, null,